On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range

+\textbf{On our objectives.} In general, finding out the explicit quadratic representations of the ranges of $2\times2$ matrices is not very hard, but, despite the many possible many ways to do it, it may be somewhat frustrating and potentially time-consuming to arrange matters in a neat form.
+A second point is to connect an explicitly given quadric to geometry and matrices.
+Doing this in practice may also be a bit frustrating.
+For this reason, I think, it is fair to discuss these topics \textit{once} despite their very elementary nature, in order to avoid unnecessary duplications.
+We will not be content with a singe approach; intentionally, several alternative arguments will be introduced; so that the reader can choose a favourite one.
+These approaches are taken up instead of a more curious reader, sparing him or her from some computations.

-After some reviews and preparations we will consider the quantitative properties of the Davis--Wielandt shell, the numerical range, and the conformal range for complex $2\times2$ matrices.
+\textbf{On the layout of this paper.} After various reviews and preparations we will consider the quantitative properties of the Davis--Wielandt shell, the numerical range, and the conformal range for complex $2\times2$ matrices.
 This will be done in Sections \ref{sec:DW}, \ref{sec:W}, and \ref{sec:CR}, respectively.
-Although the development allows various selections, the paper itself is intended to be read linearly.
-The prerequisites to this paper are contained in Sections 2, 5, 7 and Appendices A, B of \cite{L2}.
-The reader will see that any essential references to \cite{L2} can be eliminated; that, however, might not leave the simplest or most insightful arguments.
-Thus, at least a passing familiarity with the relevant parts of \cite{L2} is needed.
+(We review all necessary prerequisites except the ones for the discussions involving the Kippenhahnian viewpoint.
+However, all possible prerequisites to this paper are contained in Sections 2, 5, 7 and Appendices A, B of \cite{L2}.)